Sexual Orientation and Gender Identity Claims of Asylum

 A message about the SOGICA surveys

 The two online SOGICA surveys – one for LGBTQI+ people claiming asylum and one for people working with them – have now closed.
 We had a big response and are now analysing all the answers we received alongside our other fieldwork data.
-We will also be notifying the four winners in the survey prize draw by email in April.
+Congratulations also to the four winners of the survey prize draw!